April 15, 2026

 Severance deals almost always include a release of claims.
 In other words, when you sign, you give up your right to sue your employer.
 That covers potential wrongful termination, discrimination, and unpaid wage claims.
 Once you sign, that release is very hard to undo.

 California law gives you real time to review these deals before they become final.
 For example, employees over 40 have at least 21 days to review any deal that waives age discrimination claims under the Age Discrimination in Employment Act (ADEA).
 They also have 7 days to cancel after signing.
-For other employees, the timeline varies.
+For other employees, the timeline varies by agreement.
 But the core point is the same: you do not have to sign right away.
+Our post on what to know before signing a severance agreement walks through what to look for and what to watch out for.

 Employee opening a final paycheck envelope after being fired in California